kmje405/fomas/frontend/README.md

 - **Adoptable Pets Gallery**: Interactive gallery showcasing animals available for adoption, with detailed profiles for each pet.
 - **Content Management**: Utilize Sanity CMS for easy updating of pet profiles, news, and events.
-- **Events Calendar**: Up-to-date information on upcoming shelter events and activities.
-- **Donation Integration**: Secure, user-friendly donation features to support the shelter financially.
+- **Donation Integration**: Secure, user-friendly donations processed via a Striped hosted payment form, easily implemented using payment link redirects since this site is hosted with no backend.
 - **Responsive Design**: Ensures a smooth user experience across all devices.

 ## Technologies Used